chrisvasqm/js-api-testing/README.md

 # API Testing using JavaScript

-Sample project with a simple structure to showcase how to write easy to use and maintanable API Testin Suite using JavaScript
+Sample project with a simple structure to showcase how to write an easy to use and maintanable API Testing Suite using JavaScript

 ## Structure